 There are many reasons why employees do not immediately tell their employers about injuries.
 One reason used most often is that the injury may seem too minor.
 “I was helping a customer with a bag of cement.
 I felt some back pain but thought it would go away.”
 Unfortunately, that’s not always the cast.
-We have seen a pulled shoulder while unloading a truck start as a minor twinge and end up as a labral tear or rotator cuff damage requiring surgery.
+Our Lowell Workers Compensation lawyers have seen a pulled shoulder while unloading a truck start as a minor twinge and end up as a labral tear or rotator cuff damage requiring surgery.
 Minor spinal twinges may blossom into disc herniations.

 Reporting an injury can be difficult.
 You don’t want to create trouble.
 However, there are protections for those who report injuries.
 Employers are statutorily barred from retaliating against an employee for filing a workers compensation claim.
 In reality, theoretical remedies do not necessarily translate into strict legal compliance.

 If you are injured and know you will at least need some medical attention, you urgently need the claim reported and you need the name of the workers compensation insurance company.
 Because the doctor or hospital will identify the injury as work related, it will need the proper insurer and claim number, and you and your employer have no choice but to make the information available.
 This may be an easier rationale to make directly to your boss.